Red-engage logo

 "You're the hiring manager of a [company name or type] looking for a new [job role you're applying to].
 Simulate my job interview by asking the questions a real hiring manager would."

-This ChatGPT prompt is perfect for training for a future job interview.
+The Job Interview Prompt is effective for preparing for real interviews.
 By acting as your real-life hiring manager, ChatGPT can help you identify areas of improvement.
 It can be the difference between getting or not getting that dream job of yours.

 This prompt is especially important considering that AI is replacing human hiring managers in job interviews!